DeAbhishek/MERN-ecommerce-frontend/README.md

 by default, json-server takes port 3000 and react also so to change the port we use:

 json-server --watch data.json --port 8080

+# For Alert use

+npm install --save react-alert react-alert-template-basic

+# if an error shows for react-alert installation then use

+npm config set legacy-peer-deps true